Material deprivation statistics - early results

-As in previous years, the early data for 2018 show that severe material deprivation rates are determined mainly by changes in the ability to afford:
+As in previous years, the early results for 2019 show that severe material deprivation rates are determined mainly by changes in the ability to afford:

-These items, for which deprivation rates are highest, are also those that are not durable investment items, but are largely covered (or not) by monetary income available for household expenditure.
-Rate changes for these items thus provide an early indication of changes in monetary income.
+These items, for which deprivation rates are highest, are also those that are not durable investment items, but are largely covered (or not) by monetary income or savings available for household expenditure.
+Rate changes for these items thus provide an early indication of changes in the monetary situation of households.

 Making ends meet

-The economic strain variable ‘making ends meet’ is included in the early transmission of data.
-It is related to current income and enables the timely detection of trends in poverty.
+The economic strain variable making ends meet is included in the early transmission of data.
+It is related to current income and enables the timely detection of trends in monetary poverty.

-- in most countries, the highest proportion of people said that they had either ‘some difficulties’ or that it was ‘fairly easy’ for them to make ends meet ('Medium' ability to make ends meet);
+- in most EU Member States, the highest proportion of people said that they had either some difficulties or that it was fairly easy for them to make ends meet (medium ability to make ends meet);

-- Greece, Bulgaria and Cyprus were the countries with the highest proportion of people declaring ‘difficulties’ or ‘great difficulties’ in making ends meet ('Low' ability to make ends meet); and
+- Greece and Bulgaria were the only Member States with the highest proportion of people declaring difficulties or great difficulties in making ends meet (low ability to make ends meet); and

-- the highest proportion of people who could make ends meet ‘easily’ or ‘fairly easily’ ('High' ability to make ends meet) were found in the Netherlands and Norway.
+- the highest proportion of people who could make ends meet easily or fairly easily (high ability to make ends meet) were found in the Netherlands, Denmark and Germany, as well as in Norway.